FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 ```
 Create a PowerShell script named 'Start-TDDSession.ps1' in the scripts folder that:
 1. Uses Get-TDDConfiguration.ps1 to load configuration settings
+2. Uses Common-Functions.ps1 for utility functions
-2. Initializes the environment by calling Initialize-TDDEnvironment.ps1
+3. Initializes the environment by calling Initialize-TDDEnvironment.ps1
-3. Provides a menu-driven interface for the TDD workflow with options to:
+4. Provides a menu-driven interface for the TDD workflow with options to:
    - Prepare app source
    - Compile app
    - Prepare test app source